turingschool/backend-curriculum-site/module4/lessons/server_side_javascript.md

       res.status(500).send({error})
     });
 });

+module.exports = router; //this should stay at the bottom of the file
 ```

 Take a minute and see if you can read the code and figure out what is going on here.

 <details><summary>Breakdown</summary>